 Over the years, many factors have been studied to see whether or not they increase the risk of breast cancer.
 Some of these factors have been proven to be unrelated to breast cancer and do not increase (or in some cases, decrease) risk.
 A full list of these factors is too long to present here.
-Some, however, deserve mention here because they have been studied more than most or they have received quite a bit of media attention.
+Some, however, deserve mention because they have been studied more than most or they have gotten a lot of media attention.

-The factors below are listed alphabetically, not by level or risk or strength of evidence.
+The factors below are listed alphabetically, not by level of risk or strength of evidence.

-Since 2003, the National Cancer Institute (NCI) and the American College of Obstetricians and Gynecologists have agreed that the scientific evidence does not support a link between abortion and breast cancer [459-460].
-The NCI routinely reviews the evidence on this topic (most recently in 2010) and continues to agree the evidence does not support a link between the two .
+Since 2003, the National Cancer Institute (NCI) and the American College of Obstetricians and Gynecologists (ACOG) have agreed the scientific evidence does not support a link between abortion and breast cancer [438-439].
+The NCI and ACOG routinely review the evidence on this topic (most recently in 2010 and 2013, respectively) and continue to agree there is no link between abortion and breast cancer [439-440].

 Some case-control studies have suggested abortion may increase the risk of breast cancer .
 However, the design of case-control studies can make the accuracy of their results questionable.
 Case-control studies rely on the reporting of past behavior.
 When it comes to a sensitive topic like abortion, this can have a big impact on the information gathered.
 The cases in these studies (the women with breast cancer) are more likely to give information about their abortion history than the controls (the women without breast cancer).
 Such differences in reporting can bias study results.